WebDevSimplified/fem-getting-started-with-javascript/lessons/02-tools/C-prettier-setup.md

 ## Optional: Configure Prettier Settings

-You can modify Prettier settings in your VS Code settings file.
+You can modify Prettier settings in your VSCode settings file.

 1. Open **Settings**
 2. Search for "**Prettier**"